ozra/onyx-lang/README.md

     - OOP-_structured_ (studies point to pros)
     - Imperative (because it still is the only way for fast programs, and small processors get more and more use)
     - Easy to code functional where possible (because it _is_ safer, studies also say so)
-    - Concurrency, currently via channels and fibers - this area will get alot of attention once the language settles.
+    - Concurrency, currently via channels and fibers - this area will get a lot of attention once the language settles.
 Because Moores Law is dead.
 - Utilize scientific studies where available for the language design
     - Human<->Code centric studies - _not_ theoretical lambda-calculus
 - Innovate freely to simply make a better language - think outside the box!